D-X-Y/AutoDL-Projects/README.md

 Please install `PyTorch>=1.2.0`, `Python>=3.6`, and `opencv`.

-The CIFAR and ImageNet should be downloaded and extracted into `$TORCH_HOME`.
+CIFAR and ImageNet should be downloaded and extracted into `$TORCH_HOME`.
 Some methods use knowledge distillation (KD), which require pre-trained models.
 Please download these models from [Google Driver](https://drive.google.com/open?id=1ANmiYEGX-IQZTfH8w0aSpj-Wypg-0DR-) (or train by yourself) and save into `.latent-data`.

 ### Usefull tools